adnantium/leasables/README.md

-# Sort term lease agreements executed as smart contracts
+## Short term lease agreements executed as smart contracts

 Using Leasables, 2 participants in a network can come to an agreement on the terms of a lease that will be initiated, executed and enforced by a set of smart contracts in a trustless environment such as Ethereum.